 - a.
-Unassigned call duties, to supply basic stabilization and disposition of the patient, should be based on the appointee's clinical core privileges even though specific items in the core may be deleted.
-Physicians with admitting privileges are expected to serve on the unassigned call roster regardless of their staff category; the Medical Executive Committee shall determine which specialties are required to have call schedules. - b.
-Unassigned call duties shall be assigned by the Department Chair, and approved by the MEC and Board for those specialties in which coverage is not available 24/7/365. - c.
+Unassigned patient call duties, to supply basic stabilization and disposition of the patient, should be based on the appointee's clinical core privileges.
+Physicians with admitting privileges are expected to serve on the unassigned patient call roster regardless of their staff category; the Medical Executive Committee shall determine which specialties are required to have call schedules. - b.
+Unless a mutually agreed upon call schedule is submitted by members of the specialty, unassigned patient call duties shall be assigned by the Department Chair (or designee), and approved by the MEC and Board for those specialties in which coverage is not available 24/7/365.
+Exemptions to the ED call roster may be granted when call is covered under a contractual obligation, or when granted by the MEC; - c.
 Unassigned duties may be divided by department, specialty, or subspecialty. - d.
-Physicians on unassigned call may take call at more than one hospital simultaneously, as long as they have back-up coverage in case of emergencies occurring simultaneously at two different hospitals. - e.
-Physician may perform elective surgery while on unassigned call, as long as they have back-up coverage in case of emergencies that occur while performing elective procedures. - f.
-Physicians must be listed by name on the unassigned call list; they cannot be listed by group. - g.
-The ED practitioner must make the first call regarding an unassigned patient to the physician on the unassigned call list when needed; they cannot call an APP taking call for the physician on the initial call.
+Physicians on unassigned patient call may take call at more than one hospital simultaneously, as long as they have back-up coverage in case of emergencies occurring simultaneously at two different hospitals.
+Simultaneous call arrangements without an identified backup must be approved by MEC along with a written policy or procedure to follow when the on-call physician is not available to respond because they have been called to another hospital, in accordance with EMTALA.
+All hospitals where the physician is on-call need to be aware of the details of the simultaneous call arrangements for the physician and have back-up plans established.

-h.
-An impairment which is alleged to limit an appointee's ability to provide Unassigned call services shall also be grounds for limiting the appointee's privileges for providing care to their assigned or private patients.
+- e.
+Physician may perform elective surgery while on unassigned patient call, as long as they have back-up coverage in case of emergencies that occur while performing elective procedures. - f.
+Physicians may serve in a community call plan, in accordance with EMTALA guidelines, for the provision of call in a specialty. - g.
+Physicians must be listed by name on the unassigned patient call list; they cannot be listed by group. - h.
+An impairment which is alleged to limit an appointee's ability to provide Unassigned patient call services shall also be grounds for limiting the appointee's privileges for providing care to their assigned or private patients.

-2.2.6 Use of the Unassigned Call Roster
+2.2.6 Use of the Unassigned Patient Call Roster

-The Unassigned call roster may be used as default consultation coverage when a practitioner cannot obtain consultation on a patient on a voluntary basis.
+The Unassigned patient call roster may be used as default consultation coverage when a practitioner cannot obtain consultation on a patient on a voluntary basis.

-2.2.7 Failure to Meet Unassigned Call Obligations
+2.2.7 Failure to Meet Unassigned Patient Call Obligations

-All failures to meet Unassigned call responsibilities shall be reported to the Department Chair and the Medical Executive Committee.
-Recurrent failure to meet call obligations may result in corrective action per the Medical Staff Bylaws.
+All failures to meet Unassigned patient call responsibilities shall be reported to the Department Chair and the Chief Medical Officer.
+Failure to meet call obligations may result in corrective action per the Medical Staff Bylaws.